msoranno/ocp-4.1-aws/README.md

 - At the end, the installer will create a [default] section on the aws credential file. **(careful)**

+- The Base Domain will be automatically discovered, you can't type!!

 ```
 openshift-install create install-config --dir=install_files